PaperPrototype/Intro-Coding-and-Computers/01 - Pyxel/Lecture/english.md

 The `pyxel.run` will make the `update` function happen again, again, and again, preventing our game from stopping.
 Without `pyxel.run` you just end up making a window (using the `pyxel.init` function from before) and then immediately quit.

+Now run this code.
+You should see a "window thingy".

 Lets clear the background of our screen every time we draw the game.

+(change your code to look like this)
 ```py
 import pyxel